|•Seine River Cruises »||• Moulin Rouge »|

 In Part 2 we look at cheap seats into the city — buses & trains.
 Airport Transfers Part 1 we showed you the private and semi-private choices in Paris airport transfers.

 But if you're going as cheaply as possible, you'll need to look at other alternatives.

-There are a couple of bus alternatives that take you to various places within Paris.
+There are a couple of buses that take you to various places within Paris.
 One is operated by the Paris transportation authority, and the other is offered by Air France.
-(Anyone can ride the Air France buses, you don't need to have flown on Air France.)

-Another choice in Paris airport transfers are the trains.
+Another choice is the trains.
 The RER runs deep underground in Paris, below the Metro tunnels, and is the high-speed means of subway travel in the city.
 Not to be confused with the TGV, a super-fast modernistic train system that covers all of France, and beyond.

-Getting From Paris To The Airport (CDG).
-First of all, here's how you get from Paris to the airport, using one of the two routes, called Route 2 and Route 4. buses leave Paris every half hour from 6:00 am until 11:00 pm, depending on the route.
+There are two routes, called Route 2 and Route 4.
+Buses leave Paris about every half hour from 6:00 am until 11:00 pm, depending on the route.

 Route 2 leaves Paris from the Étoile (the Arc de Triomphe) at 2 Avenue Carnot.
 On the way to the airport it makes another pick-up at Porte Maillot (at Blvd Gouvion St-Cyr).

 Route 4 leaves Paris from two train stations.
 It starts at Gare Montparnasse and makes a stop for pick-up at Gare de Lyon.

 At Charles de Gaulle Airport both bus routes make pick-up stops at five stations at the airport.

 If you want to see a bigger map of all the stop at CDG, click on the small map on the left.